HORNET-TEAM/specta-theme/README.md

 Specta Theme
 ============

+### This project is abandoned because we move to the real one.
+This is the repository 'spectasonic'.
+So don't use it anymore.

 In order to init project for all of us, this is a minimal folder in order to create a theme from scratch.

 All will be easy to integrate to Symfony view, by creating ControllerAction/Route with associated view contains content of this project.